TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

             ->convertFlexFormContentToArray($this->cObj->data['pi_flexform']);
     }

-The resulting array would look this:
+The resulting array would look like this:

 ..  code-block:: php
     :caption: Example output